 Bats aren’t only famous for being flying mammals.
 They also give humans an idea of the barometric pressure.

 They say the conditions above can affect those below.
-And moles agree to this because flooding poses a significant hazard to their underground homes.
-If they dig a 2.5-feet deep hole, expect heavy weather.
+Moles agree to this because flooding poses a significant hazard to their underground homes.
+If they dig a 2.5-feet-deep hole, expect heavy weather.
 If it’s a foot deep, there will be a mild winter.

 Wolves and some domesticated furry friends howl in pain when they sense changes in pressure.
 This weather condition affects canines’ sensitive ears, causing them to make noises as a response.